ngkhiem97/airflow-2/README.md

 - preprocessing.ipynb: notebook holds Python code for preprocessing the original data in *data/CFD_Results* to the preprocessed data in *data/preprocessed*.
 - eda.ipynb: Exploratory Data Analysis with visualization of preprocessed data.
 - pca_...: perform PCA and evaluate its affect on Machine Learning models.

+### 4. reports

+- data: eigenvectors and training times from PCA and its evaluation.
+- models: trained model used in evaluation.
+Pickle is used to store the Linear Regression models.
+For the Neural Network models, they just used the save function from Keras.
+- pca_...: pdf file generated from Python notebooks.
+- Conclusion.odt and Conclusion.pdf: conlusion from the notebooks and data.